alpha01/reconquista-timeline/timeline.md

 # Catalan Counties (?-1165)
 - 785 Catalonia Charlemagne captures the city of Girona
+- 801 Catalonia Louis the Pious captures the city of Barcelona
 - 1114 Catalonia Crusade led by Catalan and Pisans capture the Balearic Islands, the crusaders would abandoned the conquered territory months later
 - 1148 Catalonia The city of Tortosa is captured by Berenguer IV of Barcelona with the aid of crusaders